I will be away from June 4 through and including June 11. Packages will not get shipped and emails will not get answered

-These rods are very light weight and very compact, and should be very well suited for micro fishing and to exploring the little tributaries that hold trout no one fishes for.
+The rod is very light weight and very compact, and should be very well suited for micro fishing and for exploring the little tributaries that hold trout no one fishes for.
 Part of the lure of fishing for micros is that they are everywhere and anywhere.
 For a go-anywhere rod, the Kiyotaki rods are hard to beat.

 For a while, I stopped carrying the Shimotsuke Kiyotaki rods because I had a problem with replacement parts that didn't fit.
 However, I was always able to find a part that did fit so no Kiyotaki fisherman got left with a rod that couldn't be used.
 Also, the number of people at both the Marlborough MA and the Somerset NJ Fly Fishing shows who wanted short rods convinced me I had to bring them back.